 Toyota Prius is a name which is worldwide synonymous with Hybrid cars.
 Since its inception in 1997, the Prius has become a household name in the western world.
 It has spearheaded Toyota’s hybrid car programme that has now sold over 9 million units globally.
 The Prius itself has sold over 3.7 million units till date.
 In India, the Prius arrived in showrooms in 2010.
 While it may not be able to boast such impressive numbers here, in India, it works really well as a showcase of Toyota’s prowess in the field of automotive safety and, more importantly, green technology.
-Although Toyota will launch the fourth generation Prius in India only in January 2017, we recently got a chance to take the new Prius for a short spin.
+In November last year, we got a chance to take the new Prius for a short spin.
 Scroll down to read our first impressions of the upcoming model in our New Toyota Prius Test Drive Review here.

 The exterior of the latest Prius boasts a radical design.
 Its exterior now underlines the ‘stand out from the crowd’ design philosophy like never before.
 There are interesting design elements all around.
 The nose features a funky set of headlamps, complete with Bi-Beam LED units.
 LED daytime running lamps are placed at the edges of the bumper.